dhocker/udmx-pyusb/Readme.md

     * Locates the uDMX interface.
     * Sends the DMX message defined by the command line arguments.

-## Notes
+## Learning Notes
 Here are some notes from this learning exercise.

 ### Finding the uDMX Interface
-As there is no kernel driver for the uDMX, it does not show up under /dev.
+As there is no kernel driver for the uDMX, it does not show up under /dev like /dev/tty.

 You can locate it this way: